Google’s stance on digital display ads changes with the direction of the wind, and 2017 is no different.

 - Ads that appear above the page fold (like a stand-alone interstitial), and feature main page content below the fold

 These penalties took effect on January 10, 2017.
 While the aforementioned ad varieties will see Google penalties, native ads are still a good option for many marketers, especially since Google implemented programmatic native ads.

-3. Native responsive display ads
+3. Native responsive digital display ads

 Google has been hard at work for years to strengthen the power of its native display ads and enhance the mobile user experience.